SUSTAINABILITY

 We always take the view that “if you can’t measure it, you can’t do anything about it”.

-So, with the first step being measurement, we have recently finalised an independent Greenhouse Gas Assessment (GHGA) for the financial year July 2022- June 2023, going back over 18 months before we opened our warehouse.
+So, with the first step being measurement, we have recently finalised our independent Greenhouse Gas Assessment (GHGA) for the financial year July 2022 – June 2023 and financial year July 2023 – June 2024.
+This assessment follows strict Australian and International standards and protocols:

 • The Australian National Greenhouse and Energy Reporting Scheme (NGERS) legislation